ssarkisy/Delta-Theory/Delta Theory/20 - Informational Layer/20.3 - Reflective Maps & Cultural Flows/20.3.0 - Metaphors & Structural Maps/Yin-Yang - Dancing with Chaos — Three Paths to Living Form.md

 - Operating at stability-change boundaries
 - Exhibiting connection-seeking patterns

-> Corresponds to the Active Polarity (P+) in [[Universal Polarities — Recursive Stabilization Through Triadic Rotation]] — the creative force that drives evolution through asymmetric exploration and boundary expansion.
+> Corresponds to the Active Polarity (P-) in [[Universal Polarities — Recursive Stabilization Through Triadic Rotation]] — the creative force that drives evolution through asymmetric exploration and boundary expansion.

 ## The Mathematics of Life